 Five-Year Action Plan (pp. 7-14 of Strategic Plan 2011-2015)

-This action plan constitutes a section of the FY2011-2015 strategic plan document.
-It describes the objectives, strategies and metrics the SAA will use to evaluate its progress toward realizing the strategic plan’s goals.
+This action plan constitutes a section of the SAA’s FY2011-2015 strategic plan.
+It describes the objectives, strategies and metrics the SAA used to evaluate its progress toward realizing the strategic plan’s goals.

 Arizona Commission on the Arts

 SAA staff annually develop and implement a work plan, which must be approved by commission members.
 The plan outlines particular tasks for realizing select strategic plan goals.
 An output metric and a related time line are aligned with each task and are used to evaluate efforts at the end of the fiscal year.
 The FY2014 work plan served the FY2011-2016 Strategic Plan.

 The work plan describes specific tasks and assigns staff responsibility for them.
 The accomplishments document indicates which of the tasks are complete and provides an update on the progress of those that are not.
 Both align with the goals and objectives of the 2014-2018 Strategic Plan, which itself includes “indications of success” and evaluation methods for each goal.

 While the SAA’s 2017-2019 Strategic Plan includes broad performance measurements for each goal, it does not include detailed work plans because it was designed to be flexible.
 Instead, the SAA uses “top ten” project lists as annual agendas and benchmarks for year-end performance evaluations.

 Complementing the SAA’s 2014-2018 strategic plan, this addendum details performance metrics based on the SAA’s four basic operational domains.
 The SAA designed the metrics to interlock with its strategic goals and to strike a balance between its aspirations and its capacity.
 The addendum also describes measurement processes.

 New Mexico Arts